MicrosoftDocs/dynamics-365-project-operations/articles/procurement/vendor-invoicing-concept-and-creation.md

 Vendor invoices in Project Operations can be used to support two distinct scenarios:

-- Customers use the full subcontracting experiences.
+- Customers use the full subcontracting experience.
-- Customers don't use the full subcontracting experiences but want to have a unified view of costs on projects in Project Operations.
+- Customers don't use the full subcontracting experience but want to have a unified view of costs on projects in Project Operations.

-### Customers use the full subcontracting experiences
+### Customers use the full subcontracting experience

-Vendor invoice experiences provide a way to verify time entries, material usage, and expense entries that reference subcontracted components, and match them with vendor invoice lines.
+The vendor invoice experience provides a way to verify time entries, material usage, and expense entries that reference subcontracted components, and match them with vendor invoice lines.
 This process can be used to verify the accuracy of the vendor invoice lines.
 After the verification process is completed and the vendor invoice is confirmed, the system reverses the actuals that were recorded by approved time, expense, and material usage logs, and then creates new cost actuals by using the vendor invoice lines.

-### Customers don't use the full subcontracting experiences but want to have a unified view of costs on projects in Project Operations
+### Customers don't use the full subcontracting experience but want to have a unified view of costs on projects in Project Operations

 If you're tracking the subcontract process in a third-party system, you can record costs from that third-party system to Project Operations by creating vendor invoices that don't reference subcontracts.
 In this way, your project managers can have a single, unified view of all costs on a given project.

 ## Create vendor invoices in Project Operations

 Vendor invoices are created in Dynamics 365 Finance, by using the **Accounts payable** module.
-You can't create vendor invoices directly in Dataverse.
+You can't create vendor invoices directly in Microsoft Dataverse.

 ### Set up vendor invoice verification